-The district currently has five claims against it.
+The district currently has three claims against it.
 The first claim regards a student injured while on a school related trip.
-The second regards a student's claim that staff did not fulfill their required duties.
-The third claim regards a student injured at a school facility.
-The fourth regards a student's claim that the district did not provide needed educational support.
-The fifth claim regards a student's due process rights.
+The second claim regards a student injured at a school facility.
+The third regards a student's claim that the student was injured through the actions of another student.